UPPMAX/programming_formalisms/docs/modularity/modular.md

 ???- question "Bad Weather identify the design smells"

-    Identify the different design smells of the following diagram use notes to denote the found smells
+    Identify the different design smells of the following diagram use notes to denote the found smells, then put it in a markdown document and commit to your learners space in the project.

     ```mermaid
         classDiagram